Code-Institute-Submissions/EvanneB-get-the-recipe/README.md

 ## The Scope Plane
 Users will be able to achieve the above goals through the use of the following;
-- The edamam API function which allows us to search thousands of recipes as well as giving nutritional value and details on each..
+- The edamam API function which allows us to search thousands of recipes as well as giving nutritional value and details on each.
 - The recipes page will feature a range of different recipes to inspire users.
 - The contact form will allow users to get in contact with me regarding any questions/ feedback they have.
 - The social media links at the bottom of the page allow users to contact us on Facebook, Twitter, Instagram and Pinterest.

 ## The Structure Plane
-The webiste will consist of three pages, a home page, recipes page and contact page.
+The website will consist of three pages, a home page, recipes page and contact page.
 The navigation bar at the top of the page will allow the user to switch between the pages.
 The social media links at the bottom of each page will take the user directly to the respective media pages.
-The contact form allows the user to send messages directly to myslef.
+The contact form allows the user to send messages directly to myself.

 ## The Skeletal Plane
 ![mobile-wireframe](https://evanneb.github.io/get-the-recipe/assets/images/mobile-wireframe.png)